 Each year, families and strawberry fans visit Long Island’s U-Pick strawberry fields in droves, eager to get their hands on the freshest, juiciest berries of the lot, and experience the distinct sweetness of just-harvested strawberries while they are at their peak.
 Depending on the weather, the short-lived season only lasts from late May through early July at the latest.

-I took a ride out to call dibs on the first available strawberries of the season at Glover Farms in Brookhaven.
+I also recently tried Glover Farms in Brookhaven.
 Watch the video below to get a peek at my visit to the strawberry fields.

 Fresh Strawberries With Cream